 To start answer some simple questions about your health and medical history.

 Text, call or video chat with an Australian doctor where they'll figure out the best course of treatment for you.

-Confirm your treatment and partner pharmacy and your prescription will be delivered to your door.
+Confirm your treatment and your prescription will be delivered to your door.

 This information is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 It should never be relied upon for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.